jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 ---
 - v1.24
+    - Fix order of spells in codex and inventory
     - bug: explosive urn comes back visually in multiplayer after being destroyed
         - Unable to reproduct on current build
     - Steam integration with achievements